This Is 25

 What’s In Store For 24

 Earlier this month marked my 24th birthday.
-This past year has been one wild ride, full of ups and downs—characterized by birthday rainstorms, summertime power outages, and publishing my first book.
-One year later, and I couldn’t be more grateful for a less eventful, low key birthday simply surrounded by all the people I love.
+The last year of my life has been one wild ride, full of ups and downs—characterized by birthday rainstorms, summertime power outages, and publishing my first book.
+One year later, and I couldn’t be more grateful for a less eventful, low-key birthday simply surrounded by all the people I love.

 Typically every year for my birthday I write a blog, whether it be a reflective piece or a poem.
 I’ve accomplished so many of my creative goals already, from writing profiles on other individuals to publishing a collection of my own poetry, so this year I’ve pondered heavily about the question, what’s next for me?